Digital Illustration – Sunshine Coast, Brisbane, Australia

 2 original paintings to sit side by side.
 Acrylics 1 sqm each.
 ‘Itchy Bear’ and ‘Whirly Pool’.
 The first painting was based on a canvas photocopy I found in a gallery.
 I tweaked the last stages to make it more dynamic with random splashes of paint.
 The second painting was lossely based on painting one to match the feel.

-New Years Eve Poster – Millfest 2,000 – Based on the Millennium bug theme – I was given an open brief for this country event.
+New Years Eve Poster for Millicent’s year 2000 party – Based on the Millennium bug theme – I was given an open brief for this country event.

 This is a personal piece of art that was loosely copied from an artwork we liked.
 I’m not sure how the original artist did it but I used a mixture of acrylics and chalk crayons.